leafee98/proxyenv/README.md

 ## Misc

+### Which version to use

+Althought there are tags, using the code on branch `main` is always suggested.
+The tag was added just to let `git describe` happy, which used in `PKGBUILD`

 ### Install on Archlinux

 Since I add a PKGBUILD at the root of repository, you can use the following command